tomasjurasek/tomasjurasek.github.io/_posts/2020-11-19-azure-web-app-health-check.md

 By default, the health check pings your custom endpoint at all instances of the App Service.

  When the health check gets an error five times- status code different than 200-299 then the concrete instance will set as an '*unhealthy*' and the traffic will be turned to a different '*healthy*' instance.

-If the '*unhealthy*' instance becomes '*healthy*' is returned, otherwise, after 1 hour the app is re-deployed on a new instance.
+ If the '*unhealthy*' instance becomes '*healthy*' is returned otherwise, after 1 hour the app is re-deployed on a new instance.

 > For the correct recycling, your App Service plan must be scaled out to 2 or more instances.